DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

 Option Types
 ++++++++++++

-You might already be familiar with discord.py's converters, slash commands have a very similar equivalent in the form of option types.
+You might already be familiar with converters; slash commands have a very similar equivalent in the form of option types.
 Discord itself supports only a few built-in types which are guaranteed to be enforced:

 - :class:`str`